 On Wednesday, testimony revealed that police found the maroon purse hanging in a tree above Faelz's body.
 It was then placed into evidence.
 In 1986, police checked it for fingerprints.
 No match was found.

-FBI forensic scientist Shane Hoffmann testified the purse was submitted to a lab for DNA testing in 2008 at the request
+FBI forensic scientist Shane Hoffmann testified the purse was submitted to a lab for DNA testing in 2008 at the request of Pleasanton police.